-Strategy capstone Business plan capstone Special capstone 2021 February, early March Students interested in strategy capstones, should speak with BUS faculty of their choosing.
+Strategy capstone Business plan capstone Special capstone 2023 March Students interested in strategy capstones, should speak with BUS faculty of their choosing.
 Students interested in business plan capstones, should speak with Prof. Bauer.
-Students interested in special capstones, including double-majors, should speak with appropriate BUS faculty.
-March 12 SCE application due to Academic Advisor (prerequisite for registration).
-Application form available at https://bit.ly/3aOyhxU Industry proposal attached to application Business Plan proposal attached to application.
-Research proposal attached to application March 31 Notification of approved firm; notification of capstone advisor April 14 Due: Concise industry description (note complications for complex corporations, if applicable) and annotated list of key competitors.
+Students interested in special capstones, including double- majors, should speak with appropriate BUS faculty.
+April 14 SCE application due to Academic Advisor (prerequisite for registration).
+Application form available at https://bit.ly/3aOyhxU ).
+Application form available at Business Plan proposal attached to application.
+Research proposal attached to application April 24 Notification of approved firm; notification of capstone advisor Students notified of status of application.
+Students notified of status of application.
+May 5 Due: Concise industry description (note complications for complex corporations, if applicable) and annotated list of key competitors.
 Students notified whether or not they are making satisfactory progress.
 Students notified whether or not they are making satisfactory progress.
 Summer Depending on the individual project, may have a reading list or task list.
 Students will work with capstone advisor before the end of the spring semester to verify deadlines.
-Fri, Sep 10 Deadline for submitting proposals for doing research with interviews, surveys, or other research projects to the Sep 24 Due: Excel benchmark spreadsheet.
-Nov 5 Due: Draft of ch.
-2, with citations 2022 Jan 28 Due: Draft of ch.
-3, with citations Feb 18 Due: Draft of ch.
-4, with citations Mar 4 Due: Draft of ch.
-1 and abstract, with citations Mar 18 All capstones: full draft due, including tables, figures, appendices, submitted as a single file Apr 1 All capstones: complete polished final draft due Apr 8 All capstones: poster due, submitted as a PowerPoint file Mid-April SCE Presentations (time and location TBA)
+Fri, Sep 8 Deadline for submitting proposals for doing research with interviews, surveys, or other research projects to the Review Board for Research on Human Subjects.
+Sep 22 Due: Excel benchmark spreadsheet.
+Due: Draft of ch.
+2, with citations Due: Outline Nov 3 Due: Draft of ch.
+2, with citations Due: Draft of ch.
+3, with citations Due: Draft - discuss with advisor 2024 Jan 26 Due: Draft of ch.
+3, with citations Due: Draft of ch.
+4, with citations Due: Draft - discuss with advisor Feb 16 Due: Draft of ch.
+4, with citations Due: Draft of ch.
+5, with citations Due: Draft - discuss with advisor Mar 1 Due: Draft of ch.
+1 and abstract, with citations Due: Draft of ch.
+1 and abstract, with citations Due: Draft - discuss with advisor Mar 15 All capstones: full draft due, including tables, figures, appendices, submitted as a single file Mar 29 All capstones: complete polished final draft due Apr 5 All capstones: poster due, submitted as a PowerPoint file Mid-April SCE Presentations (time and location TBA)

-Suggested General Timeline for Fall 2021 Graduates
+Suggested General Timeline for Fall 2023 Graduates